Student Achievement

 Job Placement/Continuing Education

-The US Department of Education considers job placement/continuing education rates essential quality and student achievement indicators.
-Credible placement/continuing education rates serve the students’ best interests, especially those who are beginning the college application process and enhance public confidence in the role of accreditation.
+The U.S. Department of Education considers job placement/continuing education rates essential quality and student achievement indicators.
+Credible placement/continuing education rates serve students’ best interests. especially those beginning the college application process, and enhance public confidence in the role of accreditation.
+The Office of Career and Academic Advising uses the National Association of Colleges and Employers’ (NACE) First Destination Survey to capture new Coastal Georgia graduates’ employment and continuing education within six months of graduation (the industry standard).

 Criterion